22 Project Management Tools & Techniques for Project Managers

 Network diagrams work well as a project management technique as they must have a start and finish, just like a project.
 There isn’t one way to draw a network diagram, however, the most common are the precedence diagramming method (PDM) and arrow diagramming method (ADM).

 The purpose of the network diagram in terms of project management techniques is that it helps project managers track each project element.
 It also makes it easier to share and communicate with others on the project team.
-Network diagrams are used in various project management techniques that require a graphical representation of task sequences.
+Network diagrams are used in various project management techniques that require a graphical representation of task sequences, such as PERT or the critical path method.
+Because of their simplicity, they’re also considered a helpful program management tool as they allow program managers to easily visualize the estimated timeline of multiple projects side by side.

 Kanban boards are a visual task management tool that consists of a board and moving cards that represent activities.
 Project managers and team members use them to collaborate as they work on projects.
 Kanban boards let project managers visualize their workflows, assign tasks and report on their progress.
 Kanban boards can be used for workflow management by a variety of teams, from marketing to agile software development.
 They’re also used as part of techniques such as lean manufacturing.